sensoworks/docs/docs/edge-and-fog/fog/fog-quickstart-guide.md

 {: .warning }

 > **WARNING**: If you have not yet installed the Fog gateway, please proceed with the installation process by following the instructions provided here: [**Fog installation**](./fog-installation.md).
-> This guide has been mainly prepared and testes for a local installation of the **Pure Python** version of the Fog gateway.
+> This guide has been mainly prepared and tested for a local installation of the **Pure Python** version of the Fog gateway.
 This guide also a section to
 > If you installed other versions of the gateway, you will need to adapt the steps accordingly.

 ## Pre-requisites